textX/textX/docs/grammar.rst

 * *One or more* repetition is specified by :code:`+` operator and will match the contained expression one or more times.
-Thus, everything that is written for *zero or more* applies here except that at least one match must be performed for this expression to succeed.
+Thus, everything that is written for *zero or more* applies here except that at least one match must be found for this expression to succeed.
 Here is an above example modified to match at least one color::

     Colors: